Timing of mask mandate directly linked to hospital capacity, Burgum says

-In his first public appearance since ordering mask usage and pausing winter activities in North Dakota, Governor Doug Burgum explained the timing of the orders, which he resisted for months.
+In his first public appearance since ordering mask usage and pausing winter activities in North Dakota, Gov. Doug Burgum explained the timing of the orders, which he resisted for months.

 “It’s really tied back to hospital capacity,” Burgum said at his weekly COVID-19 press briefing.

-As of Friday afternoon, North Dakota had thirteen open intensive care unit beds.
+As of Friday afternoon, North Dakota had 13 open intensive care unit beds.
 “We’re trying to avoid a Thanksgiving or a post-Thanksgiving crunch where we do get overwhelmed.”

 Burgum stressed that a mask mandate, in and of itself, will not make the pandemic go away.